mattbierbaum/hey.runat.me/docs/blog/beerpong.md

  6. Start again, and continue until the next collision time never occurs or it occurs after the ball crosses the zero plane.

-Finally, we can start to look at some pictures a.k.a. did I just spew nonsense or is there a reason that this post goes on for 3 more pages.
+Finally, we can start to look at some pictures a.k.a. was that a bunch of nonsense or is there a reason that this post goes on for 3 more pages.
 Let's drop ten thousand ping pong balls from straight above a single cup rim and look at the surface of interaction where they touch.
 It looks like this:

 {{ figure_multi(['/img/beerpong/rim_surface.png', '/img/beerpong/rim_surface_lots.png'],
-      '(A) Looks like a torus - I told you so.
-(B) An infinite array of cups.', 350, 'center') }}
+      "(A) Looks like a torus - things are going well so far.
+(B) An infinite\ array of cups.", 350, 'center') }}

-The second picture is for an infinite array of cups, which we will be using throughout Sections II-MVI.
-I think this proves that I'm right so far.
+The second picture is for an infinite array of cups, which we will be looking at in the fractals and scattering sections.
+Looks like we're doing okay so far.
 Okay, okay.
 It's actually a little more subtle  - there are a lot of parameters that we need to start thinking about.
 Next we'll describe them and look at various configurations of these torii.

 Physical setup
 --------------

-Alright, I'm going to now put on my 'physics in the real world hat' and put some numbers behind all these letters.
+Now I'm going to put on my 'physics in the real world hat' and put some numbers behind all these letters.
 Our variables are: $R$ is the radius of the cup, $r$ is the radius of the ball-rim, $h$ the height of the drop, $\eta$ fractional restitution coefficient ($v_{n+1} / v_n$ between bounces), and...
 I think that's it.
 Except $x_0$ and $v_0$.
 And $\epsilon$, the cutoff resolution of root finding.
 Oh, and $g$, the gravitational constant.
-Whatever.
+I was close.

 To simplify our numbers, I will be presenting non-dimensional forms of these variables, normalized by the inter-cup spacing $D$, from center to center.
 On a serious note this is a very important technique in physics and can give you great insight into the importance of different physical processes in a situation.
-However, the choice of this normalization may not have been the best as it is mainly for historical reasons, for which you can blame the author.
+However, the choice of this normalization may not have been the best as it is used mainly for historical reasons, for which you can blame the author.
 Using a standard solo cup, we find that

 $$ R/D \approx 0.95, \,\,\, r/D \approx 0.30, \,\,\, \eta \approx 0.3,